-A fig and blueberry cobbler for two with a sweet and tangy filling and a crunchy, buttery crumble.
+This fig and blueberry cobbler for two has a sweet and tangy filling with a crunchy, buttery crumble.
 Vegan, gluten-free, refined-sugar free, and prepped in 10 minutes this dessert is perfect for using up those delicious end-of-summer fruits.

 Is anyone else saddened by the thought that summer is almost gone?
 Don’t get me wrong, I love fall.
 The crisp, cool night air, shorter days, and the season of pumpkin treats brings a smile to my face.
 But for some unknown reason this year I’m reluctant to let summer go.